Chapter-2: Containers in Bootstrap

 I am fluid until the 'Large' breakpoint!

-Quick Tip: Never nest a container inside another container.
-It creates messy, unpredictable padding!
-Stick to one container per section or one for the entire page.
+Quick Tip: Don‘t ever nest a container inside another container.
+Mixing padding and other styling makes a huge mess!
+Usually one container per section or one container for the entire page is plenty.

 Advanced Tip: Responsive Gutters